 Swiss Academy of Humanities and Social Sciences (SAHS)

-Of all the Swiss Academies of Arts and Sciences, the SAHS is particularly active when it comes to open access.
-In 2008 it published a position paper, and in 2016 passed a strategy to make open access a reality at its subsidiaries' scholarly publications.
-Further information: http://www.sagw.ch/sagw/laufende-projekte/open-access.html.
+Of all the Swiss Academies of Arts and Sciences, the SAHS is particularly active when it comes to Open Access.
+In 2008 the SAHS published a position paper, and in 2016 passed a strategy to make Open Access a reality for its subsidiaries' scholarly journals.
+Further information: http://www.sagw.ch/sagw/laufende-projekte/open-access.html

 Conference of Swiss University Libraries (KUB)

-The OpenAIRE project from the EU's FP7, Horizon2020, and FP9 programs helps recipients of grants comply with the open access, open data, and research data management guidelines.
+The OpenAIRE project from the EU's FP7, Horizon2020, and FP9 programs helps recipients of grants comply with Open Access, Open Data, and Research Data Management guidelines.
 The Main Library at the University of Zurich is involved in the project.
-There is an overview page https://www.openaire.eu/oa-switzerland providing information and a contact point (National Open Access Desk) for Switzerland.
+There is an overview page https://www.openaire.eu/item/switzerland providing information and a contact point (National Open Access Desk) for Switzerland.

 Further information: OpenAIRE2020

-The open-access.net platform provides comprehensive information on matters related to open access, plus practical help with implementation.
+The open-access.net platform provides comprehensive information on matters related to Open Access, as well as practical help with its implementation.
 It is geared to all the relevant players in the scientific and scholarly field.
-Among other things the platform offers, via IP range recognition, certain Switzerland-specific content in regard of Legal Issues that can be accessed via the direct link http://open-access.net/en/information-on-open-access/legal-issues/legal-issues-in-switzerland.
+The platform offers Switzerland-specific content in regard of Legal Issues that can be accessed via the direct link https://open-access.net/en/information-on-open-access/legal-issues/legal-issues-in-switzerland.